Kelebrimbor97/ROS-Docker/README.md

 >[!Note]
 > Although as of the moment this tutorial is being written, Ubuntu has been out for around 4 months, it doesn't support Lambda stack yet, which we use to have a super stable installation that makes sure that you don't have to deal with driver issues.

->[!Warning]
-> Skip following instructions in this section if you plan to use any other OS except Ubuntu 22.04 or Ubuntu 20.04.
-Note that running a docker container is independent of this.

 >[!Caution]
 > Remeber to be equipped with the following things before you get started with the installation: